Foreign relations of Niue

 Niue maintains diplomatic relations with various other countries and multilateral organizations.

-Niue is an island country in the Pacific Ocean in a state of free association with New Zealand.
-The King in right of New Zealand is the head of state of Niue - as such Niue is part of the Realm of New Zealand.
+Since 1974, Niue has been a self-governing state in free association with New Zealand.
+The King in right of New Zealand is the head of state of Niue, making Niue part of the Realm of New Zealand.

+History

+On 19 October 1974, Niue entered into free association agreement with New Zealand.
+Under the Niue Constitution Act, the state would remain part of the Realm of New Zealand and would recognise the Monarch of New Zealand as its head of state.